uxle/OpenUniversity/README.md

 - Missing lessons
 - Invalid subject structure

----

-## 🌍 Open Contributions
+## Open Contributions

-OpenUniversity is designed around the idea that knowledge should be easy to contribute to.
+OpenUniversity is designed around the idea that **knowledge should be easy to contribute to**.

 Anyone can potentially contribute: